Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 On the other side, healthy and diverse gut flora may increase mood and stress-regulating serotonin production.

-• Probiotics, including tempeh, kombucha, and miso, may boost gut health.
+• Probiotic-rich foods like tempeh, kombucha, and miso, which may boost gut health

-• Prebiotics in vegetables, fruits, and whole grains feed intestinal microorganisms.
+• Prebiotics in vegetables, fruits, and whole grains that feed gut microorganisms

-• Salmon, tuna, and sardines' omega-3s improve mood and reduce anxiety.
+• Omega-3-rich foods like salmon, tuna, and sardines, which improve mood and reduce anxiety

 In combination with other holistic treatments, diet adjustments may help silence panic episodes like magic.

-You can get in touch with a healthcare professional to make a good plan for you!
+You can get in touch with a health care provider to make a good treatment plan for you!

 6. The Power of Nature